matty271828/deployments/auth-service/README.md

 6. Select 'Full Access' or 'Restricted Access' with these permissions:
    - Transactional emails: Read & Write
 7. Copy the generated API key

+**Security Note:** Email functionality is only available internally through the authentication service.
+There are no public email endpoints to prevent abuse and spam.

 ---